AntoineRR/nesmulator-core/README.md

 ## Current progress

-The CPU is emulated and a cartridge in the iNES format can be loaded into the emulator.
+[X] CPU is emulated and passes most tests
-For now, only cartridges using mapper 0, 1, 2 and 3 can be read (mapper 1 is still a WIP).
+[X] PPU is emulated and passes most tests
-The PPU is fully emulated.
+[X] APU is emulated but not very accurate
-The GUI is created using [winit](https://github.com/rust-windowing/winit) and [pixels](https://github.com/parasyte/pixels), and displays the game screen.
+[X] First controller is emulated (see controls below) [X] A cartridge in the iNES format can be loaded into the emulator (provided as an argument in the CLI) [X] Mapper 0, 1, 2 and 3 are implemented (mapper 1 is still a WIP) [X] A palette in the .pal format can be loaded into the emulator (provided as an argument in the CLI (-p flag) or loads ./palette.pal), otherwise a default palette is hardcoded into the emulator
-A debugging view (display of pattern tables and palette) can be toggled and the first controller is emulated (see controls below).
+[X] A debugging view (display of pattern tables and palette) can be toggled (see controls below)

-The APU is partially emulated but not very accurate for now.
+The GUI is created using [winit](https://github.com/rust-windowing/winit) and [pixels](https://github.com/parasyte/pixels).

 ## How to run